bigbap/Udacity_DRL_Collab_Compet/README.md

-# Continuous Control
+# Collaboration and Competition
-This is the P2 project for the Deep Reinforcement Learning Nanodegree on https://www.udacity.com/.
+This is the P3 project for the Deep Reinforcement Learning Nanodegree on https://www.udacity.com/.

 The goal of this project is to create an agent that can be trained to maintain a double-jointed arm on a target location for as many time steps as possible.
 A reward of 0.1 is given for every step that the agent's hand is on the goal location.